ARM-software/bsa-acs/platform/pal_baremetal/FVP/README.md

 The tests are executed in a baremetal environment.
 The initialization of the baremetal environment is specific to the environment and is out of scope of this document.

 ## Release details
- - Code Quality: REL v1.0.4
+ - Code Quality: REL v1.0.5
- - The tests are written for version 1.0 of the BSA specification.
+ - The tests are written for version 1.0 (c) of the BSA specification.
  - The compliance suite is not a substitute for design verification.
  - To review the BSA ACS logs, Arm licensees can contact Arm directly through their partner managers.